Shields

 I expect him to give up, but he keeps going until he gets so dizzy and nauseous that he can’t fly straight.

-I heal his motion sickness and we practice again.
+I heal his motion sickness and we start again.

 We practice sharp turns for the next three hours, stopping every few minutes so I can heal his motion sickness.